24 Things to do and see in Limerick

 The majestic Lough Gur features a beautiful Lake and stone circle and visitor centre.
 It boasts 6000 years of history.
 The site dates back to the Neolithic period is one of Ireland most important sites.
 The visitor centre has a wide variety of things to see.

 The visitor centre is priced very reasonable at 5.00 euro for adults.
-The stone circle in Grange County Limerick is Ireland largest standing stone circle.
-The Lough Gur shield is a Yetholm type shield it is amazing.
-It is a distinctive type of shield dating to 1200-800 in the Bronze Age.
+The stone circle close to Lough Gur in Grange County Limerick is Irelands largest standing stone circle.
+The Lough Gur shield is a Yetholm type shield it is an amazing design.
+It is a distinctive type of shield dating to 1200-800 from the Bronze Age period.
 Now that’s real history!!!!

 12 – City Centre Shopping – Grab some gifts in Limerick City!!!